Grapedia/grapedia/docs/workflows.rst

   To install Docker, follow the instructions `here <https://docs.docker.com/get-docker/>`_ for Docker desktop (Mac/Windows/Linux), or if you are on Linux you can install also Docker engine, following the instructions `here <https://docs.docker.com/engine/install/>`_

+Also, to launch the pipeline, Nextflow must be installed on your computer/server following these `instructions <https://www.nextflow.io/docs/latest/install.html>`_

-With the workflows/genes_annotation-workflow and docker installed, you can simply run the TITAN pipeline after data preparation (see next section).
+With the workflows/genes_annotation-workflow, Nextflow and docker installed, you can simply run the TITAN pipeline after data preparation (see next section).

 Data preparation
 ^^^^^^^^^^^^^^^^